 The Persevering Artist

 "Ben Union is the living, breathing definition of a modern classic.
-The Seattle/Tacoma-based sensation is a rare breed of artist, pushing the edges of his music closer to the luminous polish of current hits only to reveal timeless influences and instincts.
+This sensation is a rare breed of artist, pushing the edges of his music closer to the luminous polish of current hits only to reveal timeless influences and instincts.
 His art is a stiff cocktail of tried and true ingredients shaken with a mixer sweet enough to keep you consuming it for the rest of your life.

 Union is a deliberate songwriter, his sonic libation adhering to the highest standards of a reckless night.
 His lyrics don’t sleep and his rhythms are driving stolen wheels on a suspended license downhill toward a cliff.
 There are unmistakable flavors of R&B and soul, hints of reggae and funk, and a splash of low-end beats poured over a light serving of rock for refreshment.
 At the end of the night, you don’t care what’s in it; You know it tastes good and does its job every time.
 Ben is that time you drank all that champagne and rum punch and never got the hangover you most certainly deserved.